bwart-mkto/scrum-team-griffin-site/docs/behavior.md

 # Family Life
 Griffins start life in a small pride composed of their immediate family.
 As the griffins age, they will eventually leave this pride, taking on a largely solitary life.
 Eventually, two griffins will come together, and they will form a lifelong bond.
 These two griffins will mate and start a new pride with their offspring.

+# Communication
+Griffins are highly intelligent and are capable of complex vocal and physical communication between themselves, though the meaning of this communication is not yet understood.
+They are also capable of understanding human speech, though they can not reproduce it themselves.

 [Back to Home](index.md)